-The Burial of the Dead is an important ritual of celebrating the life of and bidding farewell to the deceased, and allowing the bereaved to grieve and take hope in God.
-At Grace Church we usually hold a Requiem, a Mass said for the departed, as the traditional form of a catholic burial service.
+A Requiem, a Mass said for the departed, is the traditional catholic funeral service, with or without the remains present.
+It is an important ritual of celebrating the life of and bidding farewell to the deceased, as well as allowing the bereaved to grieve and take hope in God.

 - "The death of a member of the Church should be reported as soon as possible to, and arrangements for the funeral should be made in consultation with, the Minister of the Congregation" (Book of Common Prayer).
 If one needs help finding funeral services, Father Bates recommends consultation with the The Memorial Society of Northeast New Jersey.
 Some guidance for finding affordable direct cremation may be found in this article from the Huffington Post.

-- Requiems (with the body or with cremated remains) are normally done in the Church Building and Burials are done at the graveside or in the Church's Columbarium.
+- Requiems (with the body, cremated remains, or no remains) are normally done in the Church Building.
+Internments following the Requiem, if necessary, can be done at the graveside or in the Church's Columbarium (see below).

 - "The coffin is to be closed before the service, and it remains closed thereafter" (Book of Common Prayer).

-- Clergy will officiate requiems for Communicants (see the definition of a Communicant here) and their immediate family members at no cost, though some minimal fees will apply (including organist and soloist, perhaps custodial fees for a reception, and sometimes flowers, but not building use or clergy fees).
+- Clergy will officiate requiems for Communicants (see the definition of a Communicant here) and their immediate family members at no cost, though some fees apply (for example, the fee for the organist and soloist).

-- The following fees for funerals will apply to non-Communicants and their families:
+- The following fees for funerals will apply to non-Communicants:

 - Organist = $250 (required for all)